Learning Disability Today

 Support providers for people with a learning disability at financial ‘tipping point’

-People with learning disabilities and autism are being denied their right to decent, fulfilling, and stable care, according to a new report from learning disability and autism social care providers.
+People with learning disabilities and autism are being denied their right to decent, fulfilling, and stable care, according to a new report from learning disability and autism support providers.

-The financial impact report, commissioned by a group of providers of services for adults with a learning disability and autistic people, revealed that organisations are reaching a financial tipping point.
+The financial impact report, commissioned by a group of social care providers of services for adults with a learning disability and autistic people, revealed that organisations are reaching a financial tipping point.

 It found that three quarters of those surveyed expect to make losses or at best break-even this year.
 For the last five years, financial settlements haven’t kept pace with increases in costs, putting considerable pressure on the finances of these organisations.